• Skip to primary navigation

 In a flat bottomed vessel, place the dal, snake gourd and tomatoes in that order in a layered fashion.
 Add water and turmeric and pressure cook for 3 whistles until the dals are cooked but make sure not to cook them till mushy.

-Now, in a pan, heat 1 tablespoon of oil.
+Now, in a pan, heat 1 tbsp of oil.
 Add onions and saute till pink.

 Now, add the ground mixture and cook on low flame for about 1 min.